ewwmy/cheatsheets/microservices-en.md

 - **Routing Key** — a string specified by the **publisher** for the message and used by the **exchange** to route the message to the appropriate **queues**, based on the predefined **bindings**.
 - **Binding** — a rule that links an **exchange** to a **queue**, using a **routing key**.
 - **Channel** — a lightweight path over a connection to send or receive messages.
+  - **Prefetch Count** — limits the number of unacknowledged messages a **consumer** can receive at a time, ensuring it doesn't get overwhelmed.
 - **Connection** — a TCP link between the client and the message broker.

 #### Delivery and Routing Properties